 While times are good, focus on building your financial foundation to weather the next storm and capitalize on it on the back end.

 The Four Pillars of a Strong Financial Foundation

 Below are the four pillars of a strong financial foundation.
 If you take care of your business in these areas, you’ll be in an excellent position to weather almost any storm.

-Despite the 9-5 hate on social media, the best way to get a good job is by getting a college degree combined with some job experience.
+Despite the 9-5 hate on social media, getting a good job is the best way to get a college degree combined with some job experience.
 Even better if your degree is in a more technical field such as engineering, information technology, or finance.
-Though the traditional route is the safest way to make a good income, many others have become wealthy by starting a business, investing in real estate, or even from more recent trends such as becoming an influencer online.
+Though the traditional route is the safest way to make a good income, many others have become wealthy by starting a business, investing in real estate, or even more recent trends such as becoming an influencer online.

-While making a lot of money isn’t necessarily easy, the current internet era means that you can make money anywhere with a laptop and wifi.
+While making a lot of money isn’t necessarily easy, the current internet era means you can make money anywhere with a laptop and Wi-Fi.

 This pillar can also be most susceptible to a down economy.
 Therefore, while it’s essential to increase your income as much as possible, it’s also helpful to diversify your income streams.
 That way, if you end up losing your job or your business crashes, you still have other options.

 Paying down debt gives you the runway to start saving and investing more significant amounts of money down the line.
 Unfortunately, we live in a country where more than half of the population lives paycheck to paycheck.
 Even a more prominent number wouldn’t have the money to pay for a $400 bill without going further into debt.
 So if you are living paycheck to paycheck, how do you start digging out of debt?

 First, you have to commit to improving your financial situation.
 This starts by writing down your expenses for a month or two to see where your money is going.
 If you’ve never tracked your expenses or budgeted, I guarantee you’ll find money available.